WilliamTuominiemi/netsniff/readme.md

 # netsniff

-Network packet sniffer, inspect your computers traffic on a low level
+Network sniffer, inspect your computers traffic on a low level

 ## Prerequisites